adfarquhar/sprint-week/blueprint.md

 *   **Authentication:** Email/password login with data persistence in Firestore. **(Implemented)**
 *   **Pomodoro Timer:** A simple Pomodoro timer (25 min work, 5 min break) in the header. **(Implemented)**
 *   **Excuse Tracker:** A section to log excuses and mark them as 'valid' or 'invalid'. **(Implemented)**
+*   **Sister Support Session Scheduler:** 30-minute blocks that users can claim to help each other.

 ## Simple Features